-Tuesday Partly cloudy.
-High (80%) chance of showers in the west, slight (30%) chance elsewhere.
-Snow falling above 900 metres.
-The chance of a thunderstorm in the west later this evening, with possible hail later tonight.
-Winds NW 20 to 30 km/h increasing to 25 to 35 km/h in the late evening.
+Wednesday Partly cloudy.
+High (80%) chance of showers in the west, medium (40%) chance elsewhere.
+Snow falling above 1200 metres.
+Winds W/NW 25 to 35 km/h turning N in the late afternoon.

 Central Weather Forecasts

 The cold fronts that have frozen southeastern Australia haven't had the gas to push far enough north to cool Darwin, with heat records for the NT capital.